Panchmukhi Hanuman Unveiled: Powerful Symbolism of Five Divine Directions and Protection

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is Panchmukhi Hanuman?
+What Ramayana tradition is associated with Panchmukhi Hanuman?